© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site at Low Butterby Farm is a scheduled monument protected by Historic England under reference 1008663.
 View the official record →

-Moated site at Low Butterby Farm is a medieval defensive earthwork located in Durham.
+Moated site at Low Butterby Farm is a medieval defensive and domestic enclosure located in County Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008663.

 Moated site at Low Butterby Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008663.